Generics page

 }

-let myListOfDinosaurs = new GenericCollection<Dinosaur>();
+const myListOfDinosaurs = new GenericCollection<Dinosaur>();

-let otherDino = {
+const otherDino = {

 myListOfDinosaurs.pushItem(otherDino);

-//error Argument type '{ name: string; }' is not assignable to parameter of type 'Dinosaur'.
+// Error Argument type '{ name: string; }' is not assignable to parameter of type 'Dinosaur'.

 .